 Seven Graduate Students Honored with K. Patricia Cross Future Leaders Award

-Students Recognized for Commitment to Academic and Civic Responsibility and Promise as Future Leaders of Higher Education
+Cross Scholars Are Recognized for Their Commitment to Academic and Civic Responsibility and Their Promise as Future Leaders of Higher Education

-Washington, DC—The Association of American Colleges and Universities announced today the 2013 recipients of the annual K. Patricia Cross Future Leaders Award.
+Washington, DC—The Association of American Colleges and Universities announced today the 2020 recipients of the annual K. Patricia Cross Future Leaders Award.
 This award recognizes graduate students who show exemplary promise as future leaders of higher education; who demonstrate a commitment to developing academic and civic responsibility in themselves and in others; and whose work reflects a strong emphasis on teaching and learning.
-The award is named in honor of K. Patricia Cross, professor of higher education, emerita, at the University of California, Berkeley.
+The awards honor the work of K. Patricia Cross, professor of higher education, emerita, at the University of California–Berkeley.

-Sarah Lang, Human Development and Family Science, The Ohio State University
+- María B. Alcívar-Zuñiga, Human Development and Family Studies, Iowa State University